QuTech-Delft/OpenQL/docs/compiler_passes.rst

 Passes have some general facilities available to them; these are not passes themselves since they don't transform the IR.
 Examples of such facilities are:

+- ``ql::report::report_qasm(prog_name, kernels, platform, relplacename, passname)``:
-- Writing the IR out in an external representation (QASM 1.0) to a file;
+    Writing the IR out in an external representation (QASM 1.0) to a file when option ``write_qasm_files`` has the value ``yes``.
+    The file is stored in the default output directory;
-	the name of the file should relate to the point in compilation relative to the called passes where the IR is written.
+    the name of the file is composed from the program name (``prog_name``), the place relative to the pass (``relplacename``), and the pass name (``passname``), all separated by ``_``, and the result suffixed by ``.qasm``.
-	The pass specific version that is available is described with the respective pass.

-- Writing a report out to a file containing a summary of the IR;
+    The pass indicates before or after which the IR is written to file.
+    The place relative to the pass indicates e.g. ``in`` or ``out``, meaning before or after the pass, respectively.
+    In this way, multiple qasm files can be written per compile, and be easily related to the point in compilation where the writing was done.

+- ``ql::report::report_bundles(prog_name, kernels, platform, relplacename, passname)``:
+    Identical to ``report_qasm`` but the QASM is written as bundles.

+- ``ql::report::report_statistics(prog_name, kernels, platform, relplacename, passname, prefix)``:
-	e.g. the number of kernels,
+    Identical to ``report_qasm`` but the IR itself is not written but a summary of it, e.g. the number of kernels,
     the numer of one-qubit, two-qubit and more-qubit gates, which qubits were used and which not, the wall clock time that compilation took until this point, etc.
+    This is done for each kernel separately and for the whole program;
+    additional interfaces are available for making the individual reports and adding pass specific lines to the reports.
+    The ``prefix`` string is prepended to each line in the report file, e.g. to make it qasm comment.
+    Furthermore the suffix is ``.report``.
+    And writing the report is only done when option ``write_report_files`` has the value ``yes``.

+- ``ql::utils::write_file(filename, contentstring)``:
-- Writing a string to a file for off-line inspection such as writing (in dot format) the gate dependence graph which is a scheduling pass internal data structure.
+    Writing a content string to the file with given ``filename`` in the default output directory for off-line inspection.
+    An example is writing (in dot format) the gate dependence graph which is a scheduling pass internal data structure.
     The writing to a file of a string is a general facility but the generation of the string representation of the internal data structure is pass dependent.
-	The pass specific version that is available is described with the respective pass.
+    The options controlling this are also pass specific.

 Writing the IR out to a file in a form suitable for a particular subsequent tool such as quantumsim is considered code generation for the quantumsim platform and is therefore considered a pass.